Last updated:

 Mayotte

 Cyclone Chido was the worst storm to hit the archipelago in nearly a century.
-Currently, the death toll stands at 31 people, but the numbers are likely in the hundreds to thousands as rescue operations continue.
+As of Dec.
+24, 2024, the death toll stood at 35 people.
+Initially, officials predicted deaths in the thousands, but this did not bear out.

 Many people in Mayotte faced poverty and insecurity before the storm hit.
-Since hospitals require a fee to release the body of a loved one, many people are unable to afford to retrieve the bodies of their loved ones.
-The number of injured people is overwhelming hospital services.
+The number of injured people overwhelmed hospital services.

 Mozambique

-Humanitarian aid has had some difficulty reaching those in need due to the presence of non-state armed groups blocking roads.
-Additionally, the rainy season has made many roads muddy and impassable, further slowing rescue efforts.
+Humanitarian aid groups and supplies had some difficulty reaching those in need due to the presence of non-state armed groups blocking roads.
+The rainy and cyclone seasons made many roads muddy and impassable, further slowing rescue efforts.

 Malawi

-At least 13 people have died in Malawi from Cyclone Chido, and another 45,000 were affected.
+At least 13 people died in Malawi from Cyclone Chido, and another 45,000 were affected.
 The storm had weakened before making landfall but brought considerable damage to homes and infrastructure, nonetheless.
+About 253 homes were damaged.

-Malawi is one of the poorest countries in the world, with 71 percent living in poverty.
-Schools, health facilities and maternity and early childhood centers have been damaged.
+Schools, health facilities and maternity and early childhood centers were also damaged.

 Recovery will be different for each of the affected areas and countries.
 As a department of France, Mayotte will receive some French and broader European support.